 Garbage disposal is too small – Some food waste disposers work better than others.
-Size maters.
-A 1/3 horsepower disposer will cost less up front but will be prone to jamming, and it will not grind as well.
+Size matters.
+A 1/3 horsepower disposer will cost less upfront but will be prone to jamming, and it will not grind as well.

 A 1/2 horsepower unit should be the minimum for most homes, and you may the difference between that and a 3/4 horsepower garbage disposer is worth the price difference.
 Bigger units are quieter, grind finer and work faster.
 This article by Consumer Reports discusses the pros and cons of different sizes and types of garbage disposals.

-Disposal needs to be “sharpened” – Over time, a steady diet of soft foods will reduce the effectiveness of the grind ring’s cutting edges.
-The hard steel edges don’t get dull so much as they become coated with a combination of food particles, grease, oils, fat and starches.
+The disposal needs to be “sharpened” – Over time, a steady diet of soft foods will reduce the effectiveness of the grind ring’s cutting edges.
+The hard steel edges don’t get dull so much as they become coated with a combination of food particles, grease, oils, fat, and starches.

 Fibrous food waste, such as banana peels, onion skins, celery or asparagus, are even worse for your disposer.
 They require more time to process and often cannot be completely ground up, leaving more residual waste sticking to your disposal, making it dull.

 Most larger home garbage disposers can grind potato peels fine.
 The problem is the gooey mess they create in drain lines, which acts as the glue to hold food waste particles together to form a clog.
 This article discusses things that should never go down your drain or through your garbage disposal.